tugbaduzenli/AndroidLessonProject/README.md

 AndroidLessonProject
 ====================

-This project making for final project of mobil programming lesson.
+This project made for passing the final of mobile programming lesson :P